lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 }
 ```

-Note that a mixin should always super to the standard custom elmeent lifecycle
+Note that a mixin should always make a super call to the standard custom element lifecycle
 methods implemented by `LitElement`.
 When overriding a reactive update lifecycle
 callback, it is good practice to call the super method if it already exists on
 the superclass (as shown above with the optional-chaining call to